Jean Marais: The Chameleon Who Became Cocteau’s Muse

 Marais with a Portrait of Jean Cocteau

-After a severe car accident in the late 1960s, Marais stepped away from the screen for a long time: throughout the 1970s, he hardly acted, making a return to the set in 1986 in the film “Family Ties” by young director Willy Rameau, and ten years later, he played an aging artist in Bernardo Bertolucci’s iconic film “Stealing Beauty.”
-In 1989, a monument to writer Marcel Aymé was erected in Paris’s Montmartre, with the bronze sculpture “The Man Who Walks Through Walls” created by the writer’s friend Jean Marais (who, by the way, was also a talented poet).
+After a severe car accident in the late 1960s, Marais stepped away from the screen for a long time: throughout the 1970s he hardly acted, returning to the set in 1986 for the film “Family Ties” by young director Willy Rameau, and ten years later playing an aging artist in Bernardo Bertolucci’s “Stealing Beauty.”
+In 1989, a monument to writer Marcel Aymé was erected in Paris’s Montmartre featuring the bronze sculpture “The Man Who Walks Through Walls,” created by his friend Jean Marais (who was also a poet).

 Jean-Paul Belmondo, Jean Marais, and Alain Delon

-At the end of Jean Marais’s biography, the actor performed in theater productions of world masterpieces such as “King Lear,” “Le Cid,” and “Tartuffe.”
-In the second half of the 20th century, the artist left Paris, settling in his own villa on the French Riviera.
-In Vallauris, he engaged in painting, sculpture, and pottery.
-He lived, as always, with inspiration and creativity, unaware of his bone marrow disease.
-In 1996, Marais, suffering from a severe cold, took to the stage in the premiere of “The Tempest” based on .
-Even while moving poorly, the artist attended an art exhibition in Cannes, where his paintings were displayed.
-He passed away a month before his 85th birthday, on November 8, 1998.
-Jean Marais’s grave in the Old Cemetery in Vallauris is guarded by sculptural lions created by the artist himself.
+Later in life, Marais performed in theater productions of world masterpieces such as “King Lear,” “Le Cid,” and “Tartuffe.”
+In the second half of the 20th century he left Paris and settled in his villa on the French Riviera.
+In Vallauris he devoted himself to painting, sculpture, and pottery.
+He lived with creativity and inspiration, unaware of his bone marrow disease.
+In 1996, despite suffering from a severe cold, Marais took the stage in the premiere of “The Tempest.”
+Even while moving poorly, he attended an art exhibition in Cannes where his paintings were displayed.
+He died on November 8, 1998, a month before his 85th birthday.
+Jean Marais’s grave in the Old Cemetery in Vallauris is guarded by sculptural lions he created himself.

 Photos from open sources